Dhruv-A/my_website/_posts/posts/2021-09-02-graphing-covid.md

 ## Rationale

 I currently have uni holidays in lockdown and looking at the cases rising exponentially every single day is really demotivating and frustrating.
 However, looking at the numbers every passing day made me curious and I wanted to estimate the growth of cases in the state using basic models.
+I decided to use Python to model it because I haven't used it in a while and wanted to learn how to plot stuff with it.

 ## Goals